Nutrition and Dental for Seniors

 If any issues are identified, be sure to document your findings, provide education as appropriate, and refer them to a dental health professional and support them with resources in your community if they have financial barriers to doing so.
 Identifying dental health issues is up to all of us.

-Thank you for taking care of the dental health of our seniors!
+Thank you for taking care of the nutrition and dental for seniors!

 (Feel free to use this infographic; please link back to this post and give credit to The Geriatric Dietitian!)